top of page

-Some people just don’t like the taste of herbal teas or tinctures, so a great way to get the benefits of herbs is by making herbal candy.
+Some people, especially children, don’t like the taste of herbal teas or tinctures, so a great way to get the benefits of herbs is by making herbal candy.
 The recipe for herbal candies is rather loose – add more sweetener, choose other toppings, and/or use herbs of your choice.
-Also, powdered herbs work best, but if your herbs aren’t powdered, you’ll have to grind them in a coffee grinder until they’re very fine.
-Be sure to have a coffee grinder that you use specifically for herb work, or your herbs will taste like coffee.
+Also, powdered herbs work best, but if your herbs aren’t powdered, you’ll have to grind them in an herb or spice grinder until they’re very fine.

 Ingredients:

-4 tsps. of sweetener such as honey, rice syrup, or maple syrup.
+• 4 teaspoons of sweetener such as honey, rice syrup, or maple syrup.

-2 tsps. chopped dried fruit, such as dates, apricots, or raisins.
+• 2 teaspoons chopped dried fruit, such as dates, apricots, or raisins.

 Directions: